openAIP/merkator/README.md

-MERKATOR
+openaip-merkator
 ======================================

-Read/write WGS84 coordinates in sexagesimal and decimal notation.
+Javascript tools to read/write WGS84 coordinates in sexagesimal and decimal notation.